PgeePow/RO-WEB/docs/hunting-mission.md

 Below are the quick notes on the restriction.

+- Mission available to player level 80 and higher.
 - Mission conditions may be reset as many times as desired, with each reset costing 150,000 zeny.
 - Only one mission can be completed every 12 hours.
 - Missions can only be taken on one character per account.